alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 If the user selects ‘Yes, I’ve completed this section,’ mark the task as 'Completed'.

-{{ example({ group: "patterns", item: "task-list-pages", example: "have-you-completed-this-section", html: true, nunjucks: true, open: false }) }}
+{{ example({ group: "patterns", item: "complete-multiple-tasks", example: "have-you-completed-this-section", html: true, nunjucks: true, open: false }) }}

 Always allow users to go back into a task to change their answer.